ziaukhan/agentic_ai_news/README.md

 # Agentic AI News (In English)

+We want to start video program which will carry the latest agentic ai news. we will share this program on social media and on our websites.

-We want to create a program like this but targeted to Agentic AI:
+something like this but targeted to Agentic AI:

 https://www.facebook.com/share/r/18aZ5PZHL8/